Zwemvest/QuestForTheFrozenFlame/docs/Backstory/NPCs/Broken_Tusk/Panuaku.md

 Half-elf child of [[Argakoa_the_Songsinger|Argakoa]] and [[Letsua]]

 The spirited hunter Panuaku will help further the characters’ training as scouts.
-As native Broken Tusks, she can also teach the characters much about the history, customs, and values of the [[Broken_Tusk]] [[Following|following]].
+As native Broken Tusks, she can also teach the characters much about the history, customs, and values of the [[Broken-Tusk]] [[Following|following]].